The pair are fighting to ‘remove all the barriers’ attached to dermatologist products in helping to tackle skin cancer.

 “Many [in Africa] suffer from skin cancer by the time they are in their 20s.
 In the last year we have shipped over £65,000 of product to Africa to help.
 Seeing the pictures of our product being distributed and helping [people] is one of the most rewarding experiences I’ve ever known.”

-If you would like to learn more about Altruist and the great work they do, you can visit their website here.
+If you would like to learn more about the great work they do, you can visit Altruist’s website.